 - If your performance can be heard 50 metres from your pitch, you're playing too loud.
 Get a friend or fellow busker to walk 50-60 paces from your performance and see if they can still hear you.
 If they can, turn it down. - If you find that no one is paying you any tips, try reducing your volume and see if people become more comfortable approaching you. - If somebody living or working in a building near you complains that they can hear your performance over their own conversation, you are playing too loud.
-Remember, you can reach a compromise but you could have your permit reviewed if you refuse to turn your volume down when directed to by the police or the City.
+Remember, you can reach a compromise.
+You don't have to be silenced if a neighbour is bothered by your act, but being a good neighbour is good for all buskers and busking culture in Sydney.